rafaelfernandezgis/intersectionCircleLine/README.md

 If the line crosses the circle, then you'll get both intersection points in F and G.

-You can find a good example I did in jsfiddle here
+You can find a good example I did in [jsfiddle](http://jsfiddle.net/rafaelfernandezgis/ku7ru8o6/8/)